 Querying the Replication Mode

 Query the replication mode (traditional or GTID) of MySQL primary-secondary replication.
-The two replication modes have no performance difference, and GTID is recommended.
+There is no performance difference between the two replication modes, and the GTID mode is recommended.
 The replication mode of the primary database must be the same as that of secondary databases.

 - Log in to the primary database.